Combining quantum noise reduction resources: a practical approach: Combining Backaction Evasion and Squeezing

-The input and output quadratures for the optical fields are related by the input-output relations \cite{RevModPhys.82.1155,gardiner1985input} We solve for the output quadratures in terms of the input quadratures as was done in Eq. \ref{Xout_and_Yout_pos} in the previous section.
-They are expressed as
+We solve for the output quadratures in terms of the input quadratures as was done to obtain Eq.~(\ref{Xout_and_Yout_pos}) in the previous section.
+We find that they are given by

-As in the previous section, to estimate the force acting on the system, we divide a particular combination of the phase and amplitude quadrature as in Eq. \ref{arbitrary_quad_pos} by the multiplicative factor for $F_{\rm in}$, resulting in the force estimator variable
+As in the previous section, to estimate the force acting on the system, we divide a particular combination of the phase and amplitude quadrature as in Eq.~(\ref{arbitrary_quad_pos}) by the multiplicative factor for $F_{\rm in}$, resulting in the force estimator variable

-Our interest is in the contribution of the measurement-induced noise to the total noise PSD.
-To investigate the contributions to the noise PSD, we determine the two point correlation function of the estimator force variable as in the previous section
+Our interest is in the contributions of the measurement-induced noise to the total noise PSD.
+To investigate these contributions, we determine the two point correlation function of the estimator force variable, as in the previous section, and find that it takes the form

-Note that there is no backaction noise in the limit where the mechanical frequency $\omega_m \rightarrow 0$, indicating the system is in the free particle limit.
-Fixing $\phi =0$, from Eq. \ref{two_point_corr_fun_momentum} we find the optimal quadrature angle which minimizes the noise
+Note that there is no backaction noise which is directly proportional to the coupling strength $G^\prime$, in the limit where the mechanical frequency $\omega_m \rightarrow 0$, indicating the system is in the free particle limit.